strangerstudios/pmpro-unlock/readme.txt

 3. Membership level settings to link an NFT to a membership level

 == Changelog ==
+* 1.1.1 - 2022-01-10 =
+* ENHANCEMENT: Only show the "Connect Wallet" at checkout if the membership level allows NFT's to be purchased.
+If a level does not have a lock assigned, don't show the connect wallet button.
+* BUG FIX: Fixed an issue when authenticating/connecting wallet would redirect to default checkout page and not the actual checkout URL that was being used.

 = 1.1 - 2022-01-04 =
 * ENHANCEMENT: Ability to remove wallet address from Edit User Profile page or the frontend profile edit page.